mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 ## 1 Introduction

-In Studio Pro, [entities can be published](/refguide/published-odata-entity/) by adding them to a published OData service.
-You can publish any number of related entities in a published OData service.
-By default, the plural of the non-qualified names of entities are used in the URI to uniquely identify them, but you can override the name of the published entity as well.
+In Studio Pro, [entities](/refguide/published-odata-entity/) and [microflows](/refguide/published-odata-microflow) by adding them to a published OData/GraphQL service.
+You can publish any number of related entities and microflows.

 A published OData service is a REST service with an OpenAPI contract, which means that OpenAPI compatible REST clients can easily interact with it.